 Implicit Bioscience is a clinical-stage biotech drug development company focused on pioneering immunotherapy for neurogenerative and neurotraumatic diseases.

-Transforming machines into “smart machines” across their lifecycle to improve water, food, energy and mining industries and the impact these industries have on the planet.
+Movus is transforming machines into “smart machines” across their lifecycle to improve water, food, energy and mining industries and the impact these industries have on the environment.

 *Please note: This page includes links to other websites which are external to Queensland Treasury.
 These links are provided for the interest or convenience of users.
 The material found by using these links is not created, controlled or approved by Queensland Treasury and no responsibility is taken by Queensland Treasury for the consequences of viewing or using such material.